Solar fire lighting

 Color of target material for solar fire lighting

-Tinder used for solar fire lighting
+Which tinder is used for solar fire lighting?

 The best materials are:

 • Various tree fungi.
-I experimented with a variety of them, and, when they were really dry, all of them kept an ember
+I experimented with a variety of them, and when they were really dry, all of them kept an ember

 • Tinder layer of horseshoe fungus (Fomes formentarius), which lives mainly on dead beech trees